Binbojangles/grc-app/README.md

 ## Development

 For ongoing development, refer to the extensive documentation in the codebase.
 The application follows standard Angular and Node.js/Express practices.
+See the `development-notes.md` file for detailed development guidelines.

 ## License